vhakulinen/push-server/README.md

 ```
 curl localhost:8080/register/ -d email=<email> -d password=<password>
 ```
-If registeration didnt ocour any errors, this will return your token.
-Do not lose it and keep it private, since it is what you use to send and pool YOUR data.
+If registeration didnt ocour any errors, this will return your token or say to check your email if email verification is enabled.
 ### Retrieve token
 ```
 curl localhost:8080/retrieve/ -d email=<email> -d password=<password>